d3cod3/raspbian-server/README.md

 3 - That's it, exit from actual ssh session and try to log in with the new sftpuser just for testing.

-Step 6, we need now to edit the SSH daemon configuration file, the same one we edited for SSH connection some while ago, remember?
+**Step 6**, we need now to edit the SSH daemon configuration file, the same one we edited for SSH connection some while ago, remember?
 Let's do it:

 ```bash
 nano /etc/ssh/sshd_config